 At the front is a 41mm upside-down fork and at the rear a piggy-back reservoir shock.
 It’s firm, sporty, competent.
 Not made for all-day comfort but, again, neither is the range.

-I wasn’t quite as impressed with these.
 At the front is a 320mm disc, mounted to the middle of the cast aluminium wheel spokes, with a two-piston sliding caliper.
-Despite the disc’s size, it doesn’t feel that powerful, taking a bit of a squeeze to stop you quickly.
-The bike I tested also developed a front brake squeak.
+It doesn't feel quite as powerful as that disc size might suggest but stops you quickly given a sufficient squeeze on the lever.
+The bike I tested developed a front brake squeak.

 Meanwhile the rear feels a bit dead.
 It’s a single-piston sliding caliper on a 240mm disc.
 Pushing down a bit on the pedal, I could still roll the bike backwards on a hill at traffic lights.
 In motion, it takes a firm press.